brettz9/httpquery/README.md

 =========

-*HTTP query protocol with proof-of-concept implementations obtaining subsets of remote HTML data via XPath or CSS Selectors*
+*HTTP query protocol with proof-of-concept implementations obtaining subsets of remote HTML data via XPath or CSS Selectors, essentially working like an XML database, but allowing use of medium-sized static files*

 Components
 ==========